The team behind Convocation at Humber College asked grads a series of questions ahead of the June 17 virtual convocation celebration.

 Virtual convocation, tangible mementos

 First, they received a physical invitation in the mail.
 The following week, a package with some teasers and loot inside arrived on graduates’ doorsteps.
-Ahead of graduation, they’ll also find a notice that tells them it’s time to celebrate.

 When graduates receive their credentials in the mail, they’ll have access to a more personalized message, this one from President Chris Whitaker.
 All they need to do is scan the QR code provided and watch Whitaker’s video message.
 According to the convocation team, if grads watch until the end, they’ll get a comical surprise.